Abib-ops/Abib/README.md

 For tips and shortcuts (like changing font size), see HELP.txt in the repository or the installed folder.

 ## Questions
-- Updates: Abib can check for updates and offer a download when a new version is available.
+- Updates: Abib checks for updates and offers a download when a new version is available.
 - Privacy: Abib works offline.
-It only accesses the internet when you choose to check for updates.
+It only accesses the internet to check for updates.
 - License: Abib is free software (GPL‑3.0 or later).
 See LICENSE for details.

 PDF resources